0cjs/8bitdev/src/clic/objects.md

 ### Reference and Data Types and Tagging

-The two least significant bits (LSBs) and in some cases the most significant byte (MSB) of a reference, or the first two bytes of obdata, determine the type.
+The two least significant bits (LSbs) and in some cases the most significant byte (MSB) of a reference, or the first two bytes of obdata, determine the type.

-     MSB  LSBs  Type
+     MSB  LSbs  Type
      $00  %00   Intrinsic constant; type and value determined by bits 7-2 ≠$00  %00   Pointer to a cons cell or object data any  %01   Smallint: 14-bit signed integer